GW190521 as a merger of Proca stars: a potential new vector boson of $8.7 \times 10^{-13}$ eV

-Figure ~\ref{fig:strain} shows the whitened strain time series from the LIGO Livingston detector, i.e., after dividing by the detector amplitude spectral density.
-Overlaid, we show the best fitting (maximum likelihood) waveforms returned by our analysis for PHOCs (in red and blue), HOCs (green) and BBH mergers (black).
-While the BBH and PHOC waveforms show a similar morphology with slight pre-peak power, the HOC signal is noticeably shorter and has a slightly larger ringdown frequency.
-These features are more evident in the right panel, where we show the Fourier transforms of the same waveforms (dashed) together their raw, non-whitened versions (solid lines).
+{\it \textbf{Results.}} Figure ~\ref{fig:strain} shows the whitened strain time series from the LIGO Livingston detector and the best fitting waveforms returned by our analyses for HOCs, PHOCs and BBH mergers.
+While the latter two show a similar morphology with slight pre-peak power, the HOC signal is noticeably shorter and has a slightly larger ringdown frequency.
+These features are more evident in the right panel, where we show the corresponding Fourier transforms (dashed) together with the corresponding raw, non-whitened versions (solid).
 The HOC waveform displays a rapid power decrease at frequencies below its peak due to the absence of an inspiral.
-In contrast, PHOCs (red and blue) show a low-frequency tail due to the pre-collapse emission that mimics the typical inspiral signal present in the BBH case down to $f\simeq 20$ Hz.
-Below this limit, the putative inspiral signal from a BBH (solid black) disappears behind the detector noise (dashed grey) making the signal barely distinguishable from that of a PHOC (dashed, red and blue).
+In contrast, PHOCs show a low-frequency tail due to the pre-collapse emission that mimics the typical inspiral signal present in the BBH case down to $f\simeq 20$ Hz.
+Below this limit, the putative inspiral signal from a BBH disappears behind the detector noise (dashed grey) making the signal barely distinguishable from that of a PHOC.

-The left panel of Fig. \ref{fig:mass} shows total mass estimates for GW190521 according to the three mentioned waveform models.
-The empty histograms show source-frame values while the filled ones show redshifted ones given by $M^{z}=(1+z)M$, with $z$ the redshift.
-The dashed histograms denote the final masses obtained by the LVC using the BBH model.
-For PHOC and HOC, we approximate the final mass by $M_f \simeq M$ due to the negligible mass loss to GWs.
-For the PHOC case, the redshifted total mass is in good agreement with the BBH final mass while HOCs return slighly lower estimates.
-The right panel shows the $90\%$ credible intervals for the redshifted final mass and the final spin obtained by the LVC using BBH models covering inspiral, merger and ringdown (IMR, in black) and solely from the ringdown emission; starting at the signal peak (grey) and 12.7 milliseconds later (pink).
-Overlaid, we show the red-shifted final mass $M_f^{z}$ and spin $a_f$ obtained by PHOC and HOC models, with the color code denoting the log-likelihood of the corresponding samples.\\
+Fig. \ref{fig:mass} shows the two-dimensional $90\%$ credible intervals for the redshifted final mass and the final spin obtained by the LVC using BBH models covering inspiral, merger and ringdown (IMR, in black) and solely from the ringdown emission; starting at the signal peak (grey) and 12.7 milliseconds later (pink) \cite{Carullo:2019flw,Isi:2019aib}.
+Overlaid, we show the red-shifted final mass $M_f^{z}$ and spin $a_f$ obtained by PHOC and HOC models, with the color code denoting the log-likelihood of the corresponding samples.
+For these, we approximate the final mass by the total mass due to the negligible loss to GWs.